Paul-Kummer/ESP8266_WS2811LED_TextDisp/FontGenerator/README.txt

 	-End Example-

-6. Compile and transfer the "WriteText.INO" file to the micro computer.
+6. Compile and transfer the "LEDMatrixText.INO" file to the micro computer.
 	*Note: Look into Aurduino IDE if you don't know how to do this.